dj-pearson/project-profit-radar/BLOG_SCHEDULING_GUIDE.md

 2. **Marketing Alignment** - Schedule blog posts to coincide with product launches
 3. **SEO Strategy** - Spread content releases for consistent SEO benefits
 4. **Time Zones** - The system uses your browser's timezone for scheduling
+5. **Draft to Scheduled** - Convert any draft post to scheduled by editing it
+6. **Reschedule Anytime** - Edit scheduled posts to change their publish time

 ---